-According to the Clery Act, pastoral and professional mental health counselors are exempt from being Campus Security Authorities when they are acting in their counseling roles.
+According to the Clery Act, pastoral and professional mental health counselors are exempt from being Campus Security Authorities when they are acting in their counseling roles, although they may provide anonymized information regarding Clery crimes for inclusion in statistics.

 Occidental educates its pastoral and professional counselors annually on how students and employees may voluntarily, confidentially report crimes, and encourages them in writing to share that information with the people they are counseling, if and when they deem it appropriate.